Deploy an Amazon Web Services VM with a runbook

 Open your web browser and navigate to the PowerShell Gallery and click on the Deploy to Azure Automation button.

 You are taken to the Azure login page and after authenticating, you will be routed to the Azure portal and presented with the following page:

-While importing a PowerShell module into Azure Automation, it is also extracting the cmdlets and these activities do not appear until the module has completely finished importing and extracting the cmdlets.
+When Azure Automation imports a PowerShell module, it extracts the cmdlets.
+The activities don't appear until Automation has completely finished importing the module and extracting the cmdlets.
 This process can take a few minutes.

-In the Azure portal, open your Automation account referenced in step 3.
+In the Azure portal, open your Automation account.

-Click on the Assets tile and on the Assets pane, select the Modules tile.
+Click on the Assets tile and, on the Assets pane, select Modules.